Year in Review 2019

 American Cancer Society Grant

-The Baptist Health Care Foundation facilitated and received a grant in the amount of $5,000 from the American Cancer Society in 2018.
-This grant request will be earmarked for two previously unmet transportation needs 1) rural patients in counties that do not have public transportation support available and 2) patients who require transportation support for surgical care in Birmingham.
+The Baptist Health Care Foundation appreciates the support of the American Cancer Society.
+We recently received another grant in the amount of $10,000 to continue to provide transportation support for our patients at the Montgomery Cancer Center.
+This grant will be earmarked for two previously unmet transportation needs 1) rural patients in counties that do not have public transportation support available and 2) patients who require transportation support for surgical care in Birmingham.
 Public transportation service is not available in Butler, Pike and Bullock counties, making transportation especially challenging for patients who live in these counties.
 In these counties, 25.8%, 39.6%, and 25.9% respectively of the population lives in below the federal poverty limit.
 Transportation is often provided by a family member or friend who then can experience financial strain due to lost wages, car maintenance, wear and tear and personal expenses.
 Frequently, family or friends require reimbursement from the patient.
 For these patients, transportation to MCC for office visits, treatment appointments, and radiation appointments can be a constant struggle, placing them at risk for poor compliance and suboptimal outcomes.

 Team Member Giving Campaign